School Mental Health Resources

 Research has shown that interventions developed from FBA are among the most effective for students with persistent behavioral concerns in schools.
 It has also found that, despite substantial evidence demonstrating the effectiveness of function-based intervention, many schools continue to rely on punitive and exclusionary discipline for students who require individualized behavior support.

-Goals of Basic FBA to BIP are to: (1)Build School Capacity to design and implement effective individualized positive behavior support, (2) Improve School Systems through efficient teaming, data systems and processes to promote BIP development, implementation and evaluation, and (3) Create a Supportive School-wide Culture through common training across all staff.
+The goals of Basic FBA to BIP are to: (1)Build School Capacity to design and implement effective individualized positive behavior support, (2) Improve School Systems through efficient teaming, data systems and processes to promote BIP development, implementation and evaluation, and (3) Create a Supportive School-wide Culture through common training across all staff.

 Produced by the Washington Office of Superintendent of Public Instruction